 Parents are entitled to see their children's school records.
 If you are interested in doing so, contact the Parent Coordinator, Assistant Principal or School Guidance Counselor.
 We encourage you to use your NYC Schools Account to see your child's information.
-By going to nystudent.nyc, you can see your child's absences, grades, New York State exam scores, etc. If you have not signed up for an account, please contact Ms. Maurer or Ms. Koatz.
+By going to nystudent.nyc, you can see your child's absences, grades, New York State exam scores, etc. If you have not signed up for an account, please contact Ms. Maurer at emaurer@schools.nyc.gov or Ms. Koatz at cjarrat@schools.nyc.gov